L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-\topmatter \title L-functions of Carlitz modules, resultantal varieties and rooted binary trees \endtitle \author D. Logachev, A. Zobnin\footnotemark \endauthor \NoRunningHeads Departamento de Matem\'atica, Instituto de Ci\^encias Exatas, Manaus, Brasil; Faculty of Computer Science, National Research University Higher School of Economics, Moscow, Russia \endaddress Thanks: The authors are grateful to Aleksandr Esterov for some important remarks. \endthanks \abstract We continue study of varieties started in a paper of A. Grishkov, D. Logachev "Resultantal varieties related to zeroes of L-functions of Carlitz modules".
-We give a (conjecturally) complete description of these varieties in terms of weighted rooted binary trees, we find parametrizations of their irreducible components and their invariants: degrees, multiplicities, Jordan forms, Galois actions.
-Maybe a generalization of this research will give us a solution of the problem of boundedness of the analytic rank of twists of Carlitz modules. \endabstract \keywords Resultantal varieties, Irreducible components, Binary trees \endkeywords \subjclass Primary 14M12, 13P15; Secondary 14Q15, 14M10, 13C40, 05C05 \endsubjclass \endtopmatter \document
+Third author: Faculty of Computer Science, National Research University Higher School of Economics, Moscow, Russia \endaddress Thanks: The first and second authors are grateful to FAPESP, S\~ao Paulo, Brazil for a financial support (process No. 2017/19777-6).
+The first author is grateful to SNPq, Brazil, to RFBR, Russia, grant 16-01-00577a (Secs.
+1-4), and to Russian Science Foundation, project 16-11-10002 (Secs.
+5-8) for a financial support.
+The authors are grateful to Aleksandr Esterov for some important remarks, and to (an) anonymous reviewer(s) who indicated a simple proof of Theorem 8.1, refinements of some statements of Section 0.1.3 concerning the $L$-functions of $t$-motives, as well as of some other remarks. \endthanks \abstract We continue study of some algebraic varieties (called resultantal varieties) started in a paper of A. Grishkov, D. Logachev "Resultantal varieties related to zeroes of L-functions of Carlitz modules".
+These varieties are related with the Sylvester matrix for the resultant of two polynomials, from one side, and with the L-functions of twisted Carlitz modules, from another side.
+Surprisingly, these varieties are described in terms of finite weighted rooted binary trees.
+We give a (conjecturally) complete description of them, we find parametrizations of their irreducible components and their invariants: degrees, multiplicities, Jordan forms, Galois actions.
+Proof of the fact that this description is really complete is a subject of future research.
+Maybe a generalization of these results will give us a solution of the problem of boundedness of the analytic rank of twists of Carlitz modules. \endabstract \keywords Resultantal varieties, Irreducible components, Binary trees \endkeywords \subjclass Primary 14M12, 13P15; Secondary 14Q15, 14M10, 13C40, 05C05 \endsubjclass \endtopmatter \document For a list of notations see p.
+17. For a short version of the present paper see [GL21].

-{\bf 0.
-Introduction.} Let $m$, $i$ be two integer parameters, $m>i\ge 1$.
-Paper [GL], Section 9 contains a definition of projective varieties $X(m,i)\subset P^m(\n C)$ and some conjectures on their irreducible components, degrees, multiplicities etc. The present paper continues this research.

-The origin of varieties $X(m,i)$ is the theory of $L$-functions of the twisted $n$-th tensor powers of Carlitz modules over a finite field $\n F_q$.
-It is necessary to emphasize that formally for reading the present paper it is not necessary to know what is a Carlitz module --- definitions of all relevant objects are elementary, and methods are purely combinatorial.
-The reader can start reading from Section 1; notion of the Carlitz modules is used only in the Introduction, for the justification of the subject.

-Let us repeat some definitions of [GL] (see (0.1) below for the details).
-Let $\goth C^n$ be the $n$-th tensor power of the Carlitz module $\g C=\g C_q$ over $\n F_q$.
-Its twists are parameterized by polynomials $P\in \n F_q[\theta]$ (here $\th$ is an independent variable), see (0.1.2) for the definition of a twist.
-A twist corresponding to such $P$ is denoted by $\g C^n_P$.
-We fix $m$ --- the degree of $P$, and let